krisrs1128/talks/2025/20250711/notes.md

 Verbs: Join - Conditioning

-Another way that we have implemented the joint operation is to condition on latent structure.
+Another way that we have implemented the join operation is to condition on latent structure.
 For example, you can learn something like partial manifold alignment, which works, even when the samples are not exactly aligned, and use that to obtain latent structure shared across all the omics.
 By simulating with